Here’s How To Vacuum Your Pool Manually In 3 Easy Steps

 How To Vacuum Your Pool Manually

-Now you should have all your equipment laid out and ready to go, so it’s time to get down to business.
+Now you should have all your equipment laid out and ready to go, so it’s time to get down to business, starting in the shallow end of the pool.

 The first thing you'll need to do is to prime your vacuum by purging all the air from your vacuuming system.